 - Enjoy ready-made carrot dogs in the bun for a packed lunch or picnic.
 Just chill the carrot dog in the bun with the salad and condiments added, and wrap up with a food-safe wrapping.
 They taste amazing chilled.

 - Leftover cooking stock will be very concentrated in flavour.
-So if you have eaten all the carrots and have some of the sauce remaining it can be added to any stew, chilli, or soup you may be making that would be tasty with the extra BBQ flavour.
+So if you have eaten all the carrot dogs and have some of the sauce remaining it can be added to any stew, chilli, or soup you may be making that would be tasty with the extra BBQ flavour.

 - Or use leftover stock as a marinade for tofu pieces, brush the stock over and allow to marinade for a few hours, before baking in a medium-hot oven for about 25 minutes.
 Add the tofu pieces to a salad or sandwich.